 P.D., or Pupillary Distance, is the distance between the centers of the pupils, which is used to position the lenses in frames.
 A PD measurement is required for us to fill your prescription order.

 If you do not see a PD listed on your child's prescription, simply ask your optician; they should have your PD on file.
-Or you can also measure your child's PD yourself using our easy measuring tool.
+Or you can also learn how to measure pupillary distance yourself using our resources and easy measuring tool.

 Pupil distance can be measured in two ways:

 Binocular which is a pupil-to-pupil measurement, this type of measurement will be between 42-60 mm for most children.

 Monocular which is a per-eye measurement from the pupil to the middle of the face - example : 25/24.5 - the first number (25) is for the right eye (O.D.) and the second number (24.5) is for the left eye (O.S.) - total these together to get 49.5 binocular.

 Still have questions